 Courses are delivered using an online course management system and a variety of media and technologies including real-time virtual classrooms.
-Ten undergraduate programs and four graduate degrees can be completed through distance learning, and more than 275 courses are offered each year.
+Seven undergraduate programs and four graduate degrees can be completed through distance learning, and more than 250 courses in a broad range of subject areas are offered each year.